-Evidence of the landing place must be obtained from GNSS flight recorder evidence.
-On return to base he must go immediately to Control with his evidence.
-Failure to follow this procedure without good reason may result in the pilot not being scored for the task, or charged for any rescue services which have been called out, or disqualification.
-(S10 4.32)
+Evidence of the landing place must be obtained from FR evidence and the rescue will be oriented by live tracking system.
+On return to airfield, he must go immediately to control with his evidence.
+Failure to follow this procedure without good reason may result in the pilot not being scored for the task or disqualification.
+(S10 4.32.1).